CBIIT/cellminercdb/www/files/guide.md

 ![Screenshot of CellMinerCDB Application](files/Slide8.jpeg)

-**Figure 8**: data related to the simple linear regression model presented in the previous section.
+**Figure 8**: Data related to the simple linear regression model presented in the previous section.

 <h3 id="plotpred">Plot</h3>
 This option enables one to plot and compare the observed response values (y-axis) versus the predicted response values (x-axis).
 The predicted response values are derived from a linear regression model fit to the full data set.

 ![Screenshot of CellMinerCDB Application](files/Slide9.jpeg)

-**Figure 9**: plot comparing Topotecan observed vs. predicted activity with high correlation value of 0.84
+**Figure 9**: Plot comparing Topotecan observed vs. predicted activity with high correlation value of 0.84

 <h3 id="cross">Cross-Validation</h3>
 This option enables to plot the observed response values (y-axis) versus the 10-fold cross-validation predicted response values (x-axis).
 With this approach, the predicted response values are obtained (over 10 iterations) by successively holding out 10% of the cell lines and predicting their response using a linear regression model fit to the remaining 90% of the data.
 Cross-validation is widely used in statistics to assess model generalization to independent data – with the caveat that the independent data must still share the same essential structure (i.e., probability distribution) as the training data.
 It can also indicate possible overfitting of the training data, such as when the observed versus full data set model-predicted correlation (shown in ‘Plot’) is substantially better than the observed versus cross-validation predicted correlation (shown in ‘Cross-Validation’).